 Olive Films’ Olive Signature Blu-ray of Johnny Guitar is a dream disc in every respect.
 Back on the 2012 release the image behind the menu was a handsomely composed scene in widescreen.
-But when I looked look at the old flat transfer, it often didn’t seem appropriate for a 1:66 extraction.
+But the old flat transfer often didn’t seem wide enough for a 1:66 extraction.
 I wondered if it had been enlarged a bit, as was suggested by expert Bob Furmanek:

 “Hi Glenn, I’m not sure if you’re doing the review, but here’s the data.
 Republic officially announced their widescreen cinematography policy on August 8, 1953.
 It was the last studio to do so.
 Johnny Guitar began filming on location in Sedona on October 19.
 Variety lists 1.66:1 as the ratio.
 Looking at frame grabs, this Blu-ray transfer appears to be zoomed in a bit.
 Best, Bob”

 Matted to 1:66, the new disc will please everyone but fans of set design that want to see higher stone walls and deeper wooden floors in Vienna’s casino.
 The widescreen images look balanced.
 They focus the drama — no more ‘stripes of characters’ across the middle of the frame, with dramatically empty space above and below.
 Nicholas Ray’s arrangements of all those actors into architectural blocks can’t help but be a little schematic, and the widescreen makes the setups seem less static.
 With the larger image we see more facial detail as well.
 Of course, that means some of the poorly dubbed lines for the extras stand out more.
 Interestingly, what before seemed like vertical compositions look great in widescreen.